Core database connections

-In Coder, your instance's existing database connections can be shown by expanding the Databases tree in the Coder Navigator view.
+In Coder, your instance's existing database connections can be shown by expanding the Databases node in the Coder Navigator view.
 In the Server Admin UI, they are listed in the Databases page.

 Although core database connections can be stopped so that they could be re-configured or migrated, deleting a core database connection would only reset its configuration to its default counterpart (as in TORO Integrate will revert to using embedded databases).
 Meanwhile, disabling core database connections is not possible because TORO Integrate requires these databases to run.